-Start the day off by exploring the art in nature as you go for a walk through Nathan Manilow Sculpture Park to encounter more than 29 major works of contemporary sculpture, set within the wild prairie swales of Governors State University in University Park.
+Start the day off by exploring the art in nature as you go for a walk through Nathan Manilow Sculpture Park to encounter more than 30 major works of contemporary sculpture, set within the wild prairie swales of Governors State University in University Park.
+The Nathan Manilow Sculpture Park was recently voted by readers of USA Today as the Number One Sculpture Park in the Nation!
 Have a seat on the "Throne (for Dr. Martin Luther King Jr.)" by Artist Ted Sitting Crow Garner.
 The artist's multi-hued color scheme reflects King's dream of a United States where children of all ethnic backgrounds could grow up with the same opportunities for social and career advancement.
-While at Nathan Manilow Sulpture Park, take a look at the art of famous sculptors Richard Hunt and Martin Puryear.
+While at Nathan Manilow Sculpture Park, take a look at the art of famous sculptors Richard Hunt and Martin Puryear.
 Hunt’s stature among American sculptors has been recognized by numerous awards and he has two pieces at Nathan Manilow with Large Planar Hybrid and Outgrown Pyramid II.
 Large Planar Hybrid reflects Hunt's unique vision and mature style.
 He employs bird-like forms in reference to mythological themes, such as Icarus and the individual freedom which birds represent and their resonance with the African-American experience.
 The viewer's understanding of this richly rewarding work unfolds over time as position, light and seasons shift.
 Outgrown Pyramid II has combined elements of biomorphic and geometric abstraction.
 Martin Puryear's Bodark Arc is an example of Land Art, so large it can be fully appreciated only by viewing from the air.
 Puryear orchestrates landscape and scale along with personal and cultural references to offer a retreat from our daily activity.

 As you leave Nathan Manilow Sculpture Park, take Interstate 57 North and notice the signs dedicated to the Tuskegee Airmen.
 In 2012, the State of Illinois dedicated the Tuskegee Airmen Memorial Trail along the stretch of Interstate 57 between Exit 339 at Sauk Trail and Exit 358 at Wentworth Avenue in Chicago.
 These are World War II heroes who, in 1941, formed the first African-American air squadron based in Tuskegee, AL. In celebration of the Tuskegee Airmen Inc.'s Chicago “DODO” Chapter, this is a dedication of the Tuskegee Airmen's commitment to our country and their important place in African-American History.